hamedkharazmi/Impact-Scope/docs/getting-started.md

 # Getting Started with ImpactScope

-**ImpactScope** is a developer-first **Change Impact Analysis (CIA)** tool for large C codebases.
+**ImpactScope** is a developer-first **Change Impact Analysis (CIA)** tool for large C codebases, designed as a foundation for **change-based test selection and prioritization**.

-Given a Git commit (or diff), ImpactScope performs deterministic static analysis to answer a simple but expensive question:
+Given a Git commit (or diff), ImpactScope performs deterministic static analysis to answer a deceptively complex question:

-> **For this change, what code is impacted — and what should I review or test?**
+> **For a code change, which parts of the code are impacted — and which tests should run?**

 ## Quick Installation